gqqnbig/GoDDaR/README.md

 `-v` indicates a verbose output mode, '-s' indicates a simple output mode, and '-ds' can be set to 1 or 2, which indicates the resolution algorithm chosen.\
 For instance, `./dlock -s -ds 1` sets the tool to output in a simpler form and to use the first resolution algorithm.

+Multiple examples of processes are included in [`test_file`](https://github.com/afonsoalmeida/Deadlock-Detector-and-Resolver/blob/master/test_file.txt), which just need to be copied and pasted to [`deadlock_detector`](https://github.com/afonsoalmeida/Deadlock-Detector-and-Resolver/blob/master/deadlock_detector.ml) and run as argument of the `main` function.\
+`deadlock_detector` already contains several examples ready to be run, commented.\
+\
+Several benchmarks used for evaluation in the thesis can be found in the folder [benchmarks](https://github.com/afonsoalmeida/Deadlock-Detector-and-Resolver/tree/master/benchmarks).